Gonna take some time to do the things we never had ~ Toto: Africa

 Daily game viewing activities.
 Two game drives are standard.

 Local flights unless specified.

 Gratuities, premium drinks such as French champagne etc, and travel insurance are not included.
 Conservation and Park fees at some lodges.

 Is a National Park camp cheaper?

-Yes, National Park camps are cheaper, as a rule, but be advised that there are reasons for this.
-Firstly, they are not all-inclusive, so everything is add-on.
+Yes, National Park camps are cheaper, as a rule, and there are reasons for this.
+Firstly, they are not all-inclusive, so everything is added on.
 Secondly, there is much more traffic in National Parks, and please note that no off-roading is permitted.
 Thirdly, game drive vehicles are often larger, which means more people on your vehicle.
 Fourthly, accommodation is generally basic, and the on-site restaurants are average, at best.
 Local residents love to visit the National Parks during school holidays, where they can self-cater for the entire family for two or three weeks.

 So, is a private reserve worth the money?

 A private reserve is certainly worth every cent.
 The benefits are numerous.
 There is no traffic, off-roading is permitted, game drive vehicles are small and comfortable, and in general the accommodation is superb.
-The cuisine is of a much higher standard.
-And the odds of seeing more wildlife, close up, are greater.
+The cuisine is of a high standard.
+And importantly, the odds of seeing more wildlife, close up, are greater.

 And what about payment?

 We offer 2 payment options and we discuss these with you after you have approved your safari tour and price.
 A safari is not confirmed until deposit/s have been made and local flights booked.
 Lodge Ts and Cs as published will be applied, and final settlement is requested 30 – 60 days before your safari begins, as a rule.